 Before you discover a method that works best for you, play with various strategies.
-The main thing is to keep the method structured and oriented so that with the shortest period of time you catch as many mistakes as possible.
+The proofreading process includes keeping the method structured and oriented so that in the shortest period of time you catch as many mistakes as possible.

 - Don’t depend on spelling checkers altogether.
-This can be helpful instruments, but they are far from being foolproof.
-Spell checkers have a small vocabulary, but it might not even be in their mind for those terms that come up as misspelt.
+These can be helpful instruments, but they are far from being foolproof.
+Spell checkers have a small vocabulary, but it might not even be in their mind for those terms that come up as misspelled.
 Furthermore, spell checkers will not detect misspellings that generate another correct term.

 - Circle per dot for punctuation.
 It forces you to watch each one.
 When you circle back, ask yourself if the punctuation is correct.